racquesta/sampleLesson/README.md

 ### 13. CHALLENGE/HW

+__Instructions__:

 Using this file: https://docs.google.com/spreadsheets/d/17xtQTlqTQv9fEGHdHVaJsvYDGFVgtZ2inTmaUtE-_1k/copy programatically create an additional column to hold the boardgame category.
 Columns 0 through V hold rankings with each category.
 If that cells hold value, the board game fits into that category.
-Some boardgames fall into several categorys, choose that category that has the higher ranking.
+Some boardgames fall into several categorys, choose the category that appears first from left to right.

-Additionally, create a line graph showing
+Go beyond: Use the information provided in the spreadsheet to programatically make meaningful charts.